saifulkhan/storytelling-vis/README.md

 # Overview

-A JavaScript/TypeScript library for building scalable interactive, animated data stories with the meta-storyboard (MSB) and feature-action design pattern.
+Meta-Storyboard (MSB) is a JavaScript/TypeScript library that enables the creation of scalable, interactive, and animated data visualizations using feature-action design pattern.
+The library offers a set of APIs with the following key features:

-## Features

 - **Feature Detection**: Built-in peak and event detection utilities.
 - **Action Mapping**: Map features to visual actions (dots, circles, connectors, text boxes, etc.).